ManicodeSecurity/Defending-DevOps/labs/009-Security-Pipeline/lab.md

  kubectl describe clusterrole jenkins-limited
  ```

-## Task 2: Build the Internal Registry
+## Task 2: Build the Internal Registry and Launch Jenkins
 We need a location to store our versioned Docker images within our Kubernetes cluster.
 This deployment uses the official Registry image from Docker.

 1. In the `manifests/registry` directory run the following: